 Ban the brass by using a purple shampoo to eliminate the yellow.
-The two neutralise each other.
+The two neutralize each other.
 I use purple shampoo every day because my hair pulls red when it’s bleached!

 Mistake #5: Going Too Light

-If your hair is too light it looks as washed out as your face.
-Add some color with lowlights that are a little lighter than your natural hair color.
+If your hair is too light, it looks as washed out as your face.
+Add some colour with lowlights that are a little lighter than your natural hair colour.

 Mistake #6: Using Too Many Highlights

 Too many highlights can make your hair look damaged and tired.
 It may even look like wire wool.
 Don’t go for cool-toned highlights which work well when you’re young but not now.
 Golden tones around your face make you look more youthful because they add brightness.

 I know a lot of women love all over red hair.
 But I think it is aging and old-fashioned.
 Your skin starts to lose pigment after 40, and the contrast between hair and skin is too much.
 Use a colour-enhancing shampoo, or even a few highlights or a little copper to look more natural.